-In addition, this new law respects speeches given by students at a school forum: the text of their remarks cannot be altered before delivering them.
-Religious messages on student clothing are also protected, as is the right of students to meet outside the classroom for religious purposes.
-Teachers may use the Bible to teach history and the study of religion; they may also use it to discuss biblical influences on art and music.
+In addition, his bill would respect speeches given by students at a school forum: the text of their remarks could not be altered before delivering them.
+Religious messages on student clothing would also be covered, as would the right of students to meet outside the classroom for religious purposes.
+Teachers could use the Bible to teach history and the study of religion; they could also use it to discuss biblical influences on art and music.

-As we went to press a second bill, HB 128, was still pending in the Kentucky Senate.
-This bill would allow an elective social studies course on "the Hebrew Scripture, Old Testament of the Bible, the New Testament, or a combination" of the two.
+The House bill would allow an elective social studies course on "the Hebrew Scripture, Old Testament of the Bible, the New Testament, or a combination" of the two.
 The bill's sponsor, Rep. D.J.
 Johnson, reminds us that "The Bible is the single most impactful literary work that we have in Western civilization.
 It affects our culture, our values, our laws."